 Please address the listing requests to:

-- The Chair of the Committee, His Excellency Mr. Christoph Heusgen (Germany), through the Permanent Mission of Germany to the United Nations
+- The Chair of the Committee, H.E.
+Ms. Mona Juul (Norway), through the Permanent Mission of Norway to the United Nations

 With copies to:

 - The Secretary of the Committee, Mr. Davey McNab, Email: email@example.com